Getting Started

 - Download all the pre-built bitfiles included in the Camera-ExampleDesign-vX.Y GitHub Releases.

-directory.
-The application will look for the FPGA bitfiles in this directory.
+Bitfilesdirectory. - The application will automatically look for FPGA bitfiles in this location.

 - Run the application.